 The benefits of HT may go beyond mitigating the unpleasant symptoms of menopause.
 Over the longer term, HT can lower the risk of many conditions tied to prolonged low estrogen, such as osteoporosis, osteoarthritis, and diabetes.

 I’m interested in exploring hormone therapy.
 What are the next steps?

-If you are interested in finding out whether you are a candidate for HT, you will need to talk to a provider who treats menopause and complete a detailed assessment.
-If you choose to try Evernow for this, the first thing you will need to do to kick things off is complete an online consultation.
-We’ll ask about your age, blood pressure, symptoms, and other medical information relevant to your treatment.
+If you are interested in finding out whether you are a candidate for HT, you will need to work with a provider who treats menopause.
+If you choose to try Evernow for this, the first thing you will need to do to kick things off is complete an online health profile.
+We’ll ask about your age, blood pressure, symptoms, mammogram history, and other medical information relevant to your treatment.
 Then we’ll connect you with an Evernow OBGYN or NP who will review your answers in-depth and create a detailed treatment plan for you.